Ismailmooyoussef/Task_resolution/README.md

 ### Extra Credits
 Prepare a minimal setup to deploy your application into a kubernetes cluster.

+ANSWER:

+- we should create deployment for this pod, then ingress role to expose.
+- using node port

 **NOTE**: When you are ready you can send the results in a public git repo back to us.

 ## Exercise 2: Infrastructure